hnanoto/Update_Clover/README.md

     -   `unzip`
     -   `/usr/libexec/PlistBuddy`
     -   `installer`

     These commands are usually pre-installed on macOS.
 The script will check if they are available before proceeding.
 -   **Internet Connection:** An active internet connection is required to download the latest Clover release.
+-   **Mounted EFI Partition:** **The EFI partition you want to update must be mounted and accessible for writing before running the script.** You can mount the EFI partition manually using the command `diskutil mount <partition_identifier>` (for example, `diskutil mount disk0s1`) in the Terminal.

 ## How to Run

-1. **Download the Script:** Download the `Update_Clover.py` script from the repository.
+1. **Download the Script:** Download the script `main.py` and the files and folders: `clover_updater.py`, `config.py`, `efi_handler.py`, `logger.py`, `menu.py`, `utils.py`, and the `translations` folder from the repository.
+2. **Unzip the file and place the files in the same folder in a directory of your choice, for example: `update_clover`.**
-2. **Make the Script Executable:** Open Terminal and navigate to the directory where you downloaded the script.
+3. **Make the Script Executable:** Open Terminal and navigate to the directory where you downloaded the script, for example: `cd update_clover`.
 Then, run the command:

     ```bash
-    chmod +x Update_Clover.py
+    chmod +x main.py
     ```

-3. **Run the Script with Administrator Privileges:** Execute the script with `sudo` to ensure it has the necessary permissions to modify the EFI partition:
+4. **Run the Script with Administrator Privileges:** Execute the script with `sudo` to ensure it has the necessary permissions to modify the EFI partition:

     ```bash
-    sudo python3 Update_Clover.py
+    sudo python3 main.py
     ```

-4. **Follow the On-Screen Instructions:**
+5. **Follow the On-Screen Instructions:**

     -   The script will list the detected EFI partitions.
 Type the number corresponding to the EFI partition you want to update and press Enter.
+    -   **Make sure the correct EFI partition is mounted before proceeding.**
+    -   If the EFI partition is not mounted, the script will wait until you mount it.
-    -   The script will create a backup of your EFI and proceed with the update.
+    -   The script will create a backup of your EFI and then display a menu with update options.
+    -   Choose the desired option and press Enter.
     -   Monitor the progress through the log displayed in the Terminal and the `update_clover_[timestamp].log` file generated in the same folder as the script.

+## Interactive Menu

+The interactive menu offers the following options:

+1. **Update BOOTX64.efi and CLOVERX64.efi:** Updates the main Clover boot files.
+2. **Update Drivers:** Updates the UEFI drivers in the `EFI/CLOVER/Drivers/UEFI` folder.
+3. **Full Update:** Updates both boot files and UEFI drivers.
+4. **Exit:** Quits the script.

 ## Important Notes

 -   **Backup:** Although the script creates backups of your EFI, it's highly recommended that you also manually back up your EFI partition before running the script, as an extra precaution.
--   **Backup Permissions:** Backups are created with permissions that allow all users to read them (directories: `0o755`, files: `0o644`).
-This ensures that regular users can access the backups if needed.
 -   **UEFI Drivers:** The script **only updates existing UEFI drivers** on your EFI partition.
 It **does not add new drivers**.
 Make sure the drivers necessary for your system are already present in your EFI before running the script.
 -   **Modification Date:** The script preserves the original modification date of the downloaded Clover files.
 Therefore, the updated files on your EFI will retain the original dates, which may appear to be in the "future" depending on the release date of the Clover version.
--   **Tested on:** The script has been tested on macOS (macOS version you tested).
+-   **Tested on:** The script has been tested on macOS Ventura 13.6.3.

 ## Troubleshooting

 -   **Permission Errors:** If you encounter errors related to permissions, make sure you are running the script with `sudo`.
 -   **Download Failure:** If the Clover download fails, check your internet connection and try running the script again.
--   **EFI Partition Not Mounted:** If the script reports that the selected EFI partition is not mounted, mount it manually using the command `diskutil mount <partition_identifier>` (for example, `diskutil mount disk0s1`) and run the script again.
+-   **EFI Partition Not Mounted:** If the script reports that the selected EFI partition is not mounted, **mount it manually using the command `diskutil mount <partition_identifier>` and run the script again.** The script will wait until the partition is mounted before continuing.
+-   **EFI Partition Read-Only:** If you receive error messages indicating that the EFI partition is mounted as read-only, try unmounting and mounting it again.
+If the problem persists, you may need to investigate specific issues with your system or seek expert help from the Hackintosh community.

 ## Contributions

 Contributions to improve this script are welcome!
 Feel free to open a Pull Request with your modifications.

 ## Credits

+-   **Clover Developers:** For the excellent Clover bootloader.
+-   **Hackintosh Community:** For all the support and shared knowledge.
+-   **Henrique/hnanoto:** For creating this script.

+## Disclaimer

+This script is provided "as is", without warranty of any kind.
+The author and contributors are not responsible for any damage caused by the use of this script.
+Use at your own risk.
+It's always recommended to make a full backup of your system before making any modifications.

+---

+## Update for Automatic Language Detection

+The script has been updated to support translation of text messages into different languages.
+It currently supports Portuguese and English.

 -   **Clover Developers:** For the excellent Clover bootloader.
 -   **Hackintosh Community:** For all the support and shared knowledge.